vatpac-technology/sops/docs/separation-standards/classd.md

 ## Arrivals
 ### 10nm
+Two arriving aircraft may be processed with 10nm spacing and be considered separated provided the conditions below are met.

 | Conditions | |
 | ------------- | ------------------ |
 | a) Both aircraft are **inbound**, and the leading aircraft is within **20nm** of a controlled aerodrome; and<br>b) The aircraft are assigned vertically separated levels. | <figure markdown>